Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+###Version 1.9.7

+* Fixed a problem with the mouse up event not returning focus to the input, possible fix for [issue #45](https://github.com/Mottie/Keyboard/issues/45).
+* Changed `acceptValid` default value from `true` to `false`.
+* Updated link to jQuery Mobile from 1.0rc1 to 1.0.
+* Added package.json in anticipation of the [jQuery plugin](http://plugins.jquery.com/) site.

 ###Version 1.9.6

 * Added `acceptValid` option